Monash-FIT3170/Behind-The-Veil/README.md

 ✅ Step by Step video: https://youtu.be/RGtwxYqkkas?si=nvmMetHWNMegc0v_&t=129 (This guy does it all in his main terminal but i recommend using the IDE terminal so you can see your conflict files)

+> 🐛 There is also a screenshotted guide specific to Behind The Veil codebase if you prefer that: [Guide to Rebasing](doc/Guide-to-rebasing.pdf)

-> **When to use rebasing:** When a new ticket has been merged to develop and your branch is not up to date with the develop branch
+**When to use rebasing:** When a new ticket has been merged to develop and your branch is not up to date with the develop branch

->
-> **Why do we rebase?** We want to limit the amount of merge conflicts happening in develop so we put all new changes from develop into our own branchs so we can resolve merge conflicts remotely instead of on develop.
+**Why do we rebase?** We want to limit the amount of merge conflicts happening in develop so we put all new changes from develop into our own branchs so we can resolve merge conflicts remotely instead of on develop.

->
-> **_!
+**_!
 IMPORTANT !_** We will be prioritising develop branch over yours, so if a merge conflict occurs in develop, it will be rolled back and your changes will be lost, so please make sure you rebase!

 #### Steps to rebase